ryanontheinside/ComfyUI-Livepeer/README.md

 # ComfyUI-Livepeer

-A ComfyUI extension that provides integration with [Livepeer](https://livepeer.org/)'s AI services.
+A ComfyUI extension that provides integration with [Livepeer](https://livepeer.org/)'s AI services allowing for both sync and async generation.

 ## Features